 The alternative is to use natural antifungals instead.
 These tend to come with far fewer side effects, and many have proven antifungal properties that are just as powerful as the prescription drugs.

 Antifungals like Caprylic Acid, Grapefruit Seed Extract, or Oregano Oil are a great place to start.
 Studies have proven their effectiveness against Candida albicans, and they are easy to find.
-You can make an antifungal bath by adding a few drops to your bathwater.
+You can also use a combination antifungal, like our new Candida Cleanse formula that contains 8 different antifungals.

 For treating vaginal yeast infections, other good options are yogurt or garlic applied topically, or boric acid suppositories.
 We explain these in greater detail in the book.